penmasters/zabbix-book/docs/ch08-zabbix-lld/custom.md

 # Custom Low Level Discovery

+Zabbix's Low-Level Discovery (LLD) plays a crucial role in dynamically detecting and managing monitored entities.
+While Zabbix provides built-in discovery rules, real-world environments often demand more flexibility and customization.

+In this chapter, we will explore custom LLD techniques, allowing you to create powerful, tailored discovery mechanisms that go beyond standard templates.
+You'll learn how to use scripts and custom rules to automatically detect and monitor services, network interfaces, and other dynamic components within your infrastructure.

+Whether you're monitoring cloud environments, network devices, or application-specific metrics, mastering custom LLD will help you reduce manual work, improve accuracy, and scale your monitoring effortlessly.
+Let’s dive in!

 ???+ note
     For this chapter we start with a working system with a proper configured agent in passive mode.
 If you have no clue how to do this go back to chapter 01.